eliasgranderubio/dagda/README.md

 ### Installation of kernel headers in the host OS

-You must have installed the kernel headers in the host OS because **Dagda** is integrated with [Sysdig Falco](http://www.sysdig.org/falco/) for monitoring runtime docker containers to detect anomalous activities.
+You must have installed the kernel headers in the host OS because **Dagda** is integrated with [Sysdig Falco](http://www.sysdig.org/falco/) for monitoring running docker containers to detect anomalous activities.

 This can usually be done on Debian-like distributions with: `apt-get -y install linux-headers-$(uname -r)`